 Radel Group’s Narayan insists that the government needs to tackle “manufacturing infrastructure, especially for MSMEs, like power, roads, common facilities.
-It needs to reduce red tapism in import and export, and in the case of movement of goods across states.
-It needs to implement labour law reforms, and improve the quality of engineers to enable development of Indian products for the Indian market.”
+It needs to reduce red-tapism in import and export, and in the case of the movement of goods across states.
+It needs to implement labor law reforms, and improve the quality of engineers to enable the development of Indian products for the Indian market.”

-Maintaining that labour reforms were another criteria that needed attention, Bansal said, “Currently, setting up a factory and managing the workforce is a major issue with many start-up manufacturers.
-The different labour laws are very confusing.
-Good labour reforms are a must for removing such hassles.”
+Maintaining that labor reforms were other criteria that needed attention, Bansal said, “Currently, setting up a factory and managing the workforce is a major issue with many start-up manufacturers.
+The different labor laws are very confusing.
+Good labor reforms are a must for removing such hassles.”

-Radel Group’s Narayan maintains that manufacturing organisations “will still face a talent crunch, and this is likely to stunt the Make in India programme, which will in turn hurt India in the long-term.”
+Radel Group’s Narayan maintains that manufacturing organizations “will still face a talent crunch, and this is likely to stunt the Make in India program, which will, in turn, hurt India in the long-term.”

-While the objective of the mega MiI programme is to ensure that the manufacturing sector, which contributes around 15 per cent of the country’s Gross Domestic Products, is increased to 25 per cent over the next few years, HR experts insist that in an oblique way, it could help bolster salaries.
+While the objective of the mega MiI program is to ensure that the manufacturing sector, which contributes around 15 percent of the country’s Gross Domestic Products, is increased to 25 percent over the next few years, HR experts insist that in an oblique way, it could help bolster salaries.

 Asked as to which sectors would have muted salaries as compared to the last two years, Mercer’s Naresh said, “No sector, as surveyed by Mercer, is indicating a lower salary increase compared to 2014 in 2015, with most holding their 2014 pay increases in 2015 as well.”

-However, industry leaders have expressed confidence about the future.
+However, industry leaders have expressed confidence in the future.

 Modi’s MiI has fired up two-wheeler major Honda.
 With three plants located at Manesar in Haryana, at Tapukara in Rajasthan, and at Narsapura in Karnataka, the company has a fourth plant in Gujarat that would be focused on manufacturing two-wheelers.
 The Gujarat plant is set to be one of the largest scooter manufacturers.

-With a high level of localisation and export business from India, DICV’s business is already a prime example of the MiI campaign.
-About 85 per cent of the vehicle components are produced locally at Oragadam, near Chennai.
+With a high level of localization and export business from India, DICV’s business is already a prime example of the MiI campaign.
+About 85 percent of the vehicle components are produced locally at Oragadam, near Chennai.
 Experts state that what might follow as a natural corollary could be across-the-board salary hikes to keep the workforce happy.